Rachel Livingston, MA, LMFT

 Rachel Livingston is a Minnesota Board Licensed Marriage and Family Therapist.
 She received her Master's Degree in Counseling and Psychotherapy from Adler Graduate School and her Bachelor's Degree in Journalism and Mass Communication from Drake University.

 Rachel is a qualified neutral under Rule 114 on the Minnesota Supreme Court’s Roster of Qualified Neutrals.
-She provides mediation services during and following a divorce, with a focus on helping parents create parenting plans.
-She is a co-parenting coach for divorced and divorcing parents.
-And she provides court-appointed parenting consulting (pc) and parenting time expeditor (pte) services.
+She provides mediation services during and following a divorce, with a focus on helping parents create well thought-out parenting plans.
+She also provides divorce coaching to divorced parents who want or need help co-parenting in ways that benefit their lives and the lives of their children.

 As a divorced parent of four grown children, Rachel understands that it can be difficult to parent together while deciding to live apart.
 She knows that even parents with the best intentions end up emotionally triggered and can have a hard time resolving issues.
 And she knows that parents who put their children as their #1 priority will never regret it.